 - The 11-16 month window.
 This isn’t as ideal a time to sleep train as the 4-7 month window, but if you skip that one, this is the next one to try.
 Why?
-Because you’re baby is past the sleep regression that happens at 8/9/10 months, and her sleep patterns should be back to normal.
+Because your baby is past the sleep regression that happens at 8/9/10 months, and her sleep patterns should be back to normal.
 (Although if your baby has never been a great sleeper, her “normal” sleep patterns may be fairly crazy!)
 Remember, it’s best to sleep train when things are as normal as possible, so waiting until a sleep regression has passed can be a good idea.

 More challenging times for sleep training include:

 - Before 4 months.
-We don’t recommend that parents start any formal sleep training before a baby is 4 months old.
+We don’t recommend that parents start any super formal sleep training before a baby is 4 months old.
 Why?
 Because before the 4 month mark, a baby has newborn sleep patterns, and it’s best to wait until your baby has developed more adult sleep patterns before you sleep train.
 It certainly doesn’t hurt to put your baby down for a nap awake if she lets you, but real sleep training needs to wait until your baby’s a bit older.
-For advice on how to get help your baby sleep well in those early, newborn months, check out our this article on tips to help your newborn sleep.
+For advice on how to get help your baby sleep well in those early newborn months, check out this article on tips to help your newborn sleep.